chboggs/Tetris/Tetris/README.md

 # Tetris

-This is an iOS Tetris game I created during the summer of 2016, I had previously had it on github before a strange bug popped up and caused me to rewrite the project.
+This is an iOS Tetris game I created during the summer of 2016 and am currently adding to!

-I created this by loosely using a guide as a reference in my exploring of iOS development and used the images/design from it.
+Images are found from a tetris guide I found online.

 Please give it a try and let me know of any issues, also if you see anything feel free to fork!

+## Current Issues
+* Varying screen sizes make the game take up less of the iOS device
+* Add high scores at least locally, maybe spin up a service eventually
+* Add pausing and screen when game is opened